DecisiveAI/mdai-docs/src/install/aws/otel-config.md

 # ⏲️ Time for OpenTelemetry! 📈

-Let's update your Engine's OTel configuration file.
+Let's update your Nucleus's OTel configuration file.

 🤔 You've got a couple options...